kaynboyle/learningaboutcode/Develop/gist-template.md

 -Managing the Scope of Analysis
 ### Anchors
-^ - start
+ /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

+^ - start - this is used at the start of the regex email expression before the first character set
 $ -end
+start / end of the string - carrot is the beginning while dollar sign is the end.

+OTHER:

 ^\d+$ digits
 \s+$ white space
-^abc$	start / end of the string - carrot is the beginning while dollar sign is the end.
-    - for example "/^J/" would find something that STARTS with J.
 \b\B - word, not-word boundary
 ### Quantifiers
+{2,6}

+This shows a quantifier that indicates that between 2 and 6 of the tokens in that character set should be matched.
+The curly bracket quantified can also contain one number and doesn't have to contain a

+[\da-z\.-]+

++ - match one or more times.
+The plus is an instruction to match as many times as possible the items in the character set.

+OTHER:
 {x , y}- curly brackets offer a range of number of items to get {2,3} is wanting to match between 2 and three items in the set
 { x} - curly bracket with just one value in it indicates the number of characters you are trying to match {y,} - match at least the number of y times